Yarden-zamir/me/readme.md

-a# What Are You Doing Yarden?
+# What Are You Doing Yarden?

 I always wanted to write more than just to myself, this is my attempt to do so, by making my writing [[Public by default]] and thus making the friction point on the **hiding** action instead of on the **sharing** one, and increasing the [[Action Potential model|Action Potential]] of my desired goal